vbookshelf/Offline-MedAi-Console/README.md

 ## Why does this app only support MacOS?

 - Privacy is critical in medical applications.
-MacOS supports privacy and user agency.
-It doesn't force downloads or insist on internet connection in order to work.
+MacOS inspires trust because it's reliable and supports both privacy and user agency.
 - Base spec silicon Macs (256 GB storeage, 16 GB RAM, 1000 USD cost) are able to run the MedGemma model at a token speed that's fast enough to be useful.
 - Silicon Macs have battery life that's greater than 12 hours.
-This is important because running Ollama locally uses alot of battery power.
+This is important for a good user exerience, because running Ollama locally uses alot of battery power.

 <br>